Categorical characterizations of regularity for algebraic stacks: Regularity for algebraic stacks

-The last claim follows from the fact that regular schemes are locally Noetherian and normal, and these properties are local for the smooth topology. \end{proof}
+The last claim follows from the fact that regular schemes are locally Noetherian and normal, and that these properties are local for the smooth topology. \end{proof}

 \begin{remark} The `quasi-compact and decent' condition above is needed in order to have `enough closed points', for which we use a purely topological fact.
 For schemes one can do a bit `better': any locally Noetherian scheme has enough closed points \cite[\href{https://stacks.math.columbia.edu/tag/02IL}{Tag 02IL}]{stacks-project}.
-It would be interesting to know whether the same holds for algebraic stacks, i.e.\ does any locally Noetherian algebraic stack have enough closed points? \end{remark}
+It would be interesting to know whether the same holds for algebraic stacks.
+That is, does any locally Noetherian algebraic stack have enough closed points? \end{remark}

-The following is our placeholder.
-As regular algebraic stacks are automatically locally Noetherian, there is no harm in restricting to this from now on.
-Moreover, note that the support of a coherent sheaf over locally Noetherian stacks is closed, just as in the scheme case.